kps3/kps3-boilerplate/README.md

 The following commands are available:

-- `grunt` to build the project
+- `yarn build` to build the project
-- `grunt watch` to watch files for changes and automatically rebuild the project
+- `yarn start` to watch files for changes and automatically rebuild the project